 - 1. Have youth measure 2 quarts of each bedding item into a chilled bowl.
-Ask: Which bedding will be the warmest? - 2.
+Ask: Which bedding do you think will be the warmest? - 2.
 Have youth hold their hands in each type of bedding for at least one minue.
 Ask: Which bedding is the warmest? - 3.
 Add 1 quart of water to each bowl of bedding material.
 Ask: Which bedding will hold the most water? - 4.
 After 5 minutes strain the bedding through a colander.
 Measure the amount of water drained from each of the bedding materials. - 5.
 Have youth hold the wet bedding material with the fan blowing on their hands for a couple minutes.

 - Ask: Which bedding material absorbed (soaked up) the most water?
-Which would be better to use at the county fair? - Ask: How did the fan blowing, while holding the cold bedding make you feel?
-What if it was in the winter? - Ask: If an animal is cold and shivering, how does that affect growth?
+Which would be better to use at the county fair? - Ask: How did the fan blowing, while you were holding the cold bedding make you feel?
+What if it was during the winter time? - Ask: If an animal is cold and shivering, how does that affect growth?
 What if the animal gets too hot?